abossertkinetica/kinetica-sqlalchemy/README.md

 Errors and solutions
 --------------------

-- `missing sql.h`: Need to install development packages please see pre reqs section
+- `missing sql.h`: Need to install development packages please see prerequisite section

 - `[unixODBC][Driver Manager]Data source name not found, and no default driver specified`: No named connection in the .ini file